eclipse-theia/theia-website/src/docs/user_ai.md

 ## Chat

 The Theia IDE provides a global chat interface where users can interact with all chat agents.
-The Orchestrator automatically delegates user requests to the most appropriate agent.
-To send a request directly to a specific agent, mention the agent's name using '@', for example, '@Command'.
-Press '@' in the chat to see a list of available chat agents.
+The Orchestrator automatically delegates user requests to the most appropriate agent. **To get more reliable results, it is preferred to talk to a specific agent directly.
+Use the '@' symbol in the beginning of your message to specify an agent, for example, '@Coder'.** Press '@' in the chat to see a list of available chat agents.

 <img src="../../general-chat.png" alt="General AI Chat in the Theia IDE" style="max-width: 525px">